jliu69a/myExp5/README.md

 2,
-then, here is the branch struture : "develop" -> "release" -> "dev_4"
+then, here is the branch struture : "develop" -> "release" -> "dev_6"

-and, after any changes, follow the structure, in reverse order, to bring the latest code into "develop" branch.
+after any changes, follow the structure, in reverse order, to bring the latest code into "develop" branch.

+the next change is to use shared top-nav, and replace the existing UIView on every page.

+NOTE: "dev_6" is the latest branch now.  the "dev_4" is being removed.

 3,